There are five main divisions:

 - – To provide relief to the poor, destitute and homeless.

-- – To establish, open, maintain and run hospitals, dispensaries, clinics and houses of residence for staff, run sanatoria housing for the poor, support public temples and religious institutions.
+- – To establish, open, maintain and run hospitals, dispensaries, clinics and houses of residence for staff, run sanatoria housing for the poor, and support public temples and religious institutions.

 Present Board of Trustees:

-- Mr. Penpa Tsering, Chairman
+- Penpa Tsering, Chairman

-- Mrs. Jetsun Pema Trustee
+- Jetsun Pema Trustee

 - Ven Geshe Lhakdor Trustee